The Heavenly Idol, Episode 6 viewer numbers fall off a cliff

 Yes, The Heavenly Idol, Episode 6 is pulling in a little larger audience in Seoul than nationwide, but not by much.

-With 10 more episodes yet to go, it will be interesting to see then if it can pull itself back up.
+With 10 more episodes yet to go, it will be interesting to see then if it can pull itself back up, or if the attention of Korean audiences is gone for good.

 How are international audiences feeling about The Heavenly Idol?

-On Viki, where it is currently streaming outside Korea, while that streaming platform doesn’t give away how many people are watching a show, the drama does have a 9.4 rating out of 10 from the more than 1,000 people that have left one so far.
+On Viki, where it is currently streaming outside Korea, while that streaming platform doesn’t give away how many people are watching a show, the drama does have a 9.4 rating out of 10.

 Even on My Drama List, whose users tend to be more critical than on other platforms, the fantasy drama is pulling in a respectable 8.2 out of 10 rating, which is quite high for folks there.